develroo/rolisteam/packaging/Docker/README.md

-## Dockerfile for building a roliserver conatiner which can be used to host multiple games.
+## Dockerfile for building a roliserver container which can be used to host multiple games.

 Copy the docker file to a build directory and run the following.